 A non-ionic compound mainly shows vacancy and interstitial defects.
 An ionic compound shows the same in Frenkel and Schottky defect.

-Frenkel defect: In ionic solids generally the smaller ion (cation) moves out of its place and occupies an intermolecular space.
-In this case, a vacancy defect is created on its original position and interstitial defect is experienced at its new position.
+In ionic solids generally, the smaller ion (cation) moves out of its place and occupies an intermolecular space.
+In this case, a vacancy defect is created on its original position and the interstitial defect is experienced at its new position.

 - It is also known as dislocation defect.

 - The density of a substance remains unchanged.

-- It happens when there is huge difference in size of anions and cations.
+- It happens when there is a huge difference in the size of anions and cations.

 - Example: ZnS and AgCl.

-- This kind of vacancy defects are found in Ionic solids.
-But in ionic compounds we need to balance the electrical neutrality of the compound so equal number of anions and cations will be missing from the compound.
+- This kind of vacancy defects is found in Ionic Solids.
+But in ionic compounds, we need to balance the electrical neutrality of the compound so an equal number of anions and cations will be missing from the compound.

 - It reduces the density of the substance.

-- In this the size of cations and anions are of almost same.
+- In this, the size of cations and anions are of almost the same.

-- Impurity defect: Let’s understand the impurity defect by an example.
-If molten NaCl is crystallized with SrCl2 compound then the Sr2+ ions replaces two Na+ ions and occupies the place of one Na+ In this way the lattice site of one Na+ is vacant and it creates an impurity defect.
+- Impurity Defect: Let’s understand the impurity defect by an example.
+If molten NaCl is crystallized with SrCl2 compound then the Sr2+ ions replace two Na+ ions and occupy the place of one Na+ In this way the lattice site of one Na+ is vacant and it creates an impurity defect.

 - Metal deficiency defect: In this, the solids have less number of metals relative to the described Stoichiometric proportion.

 - Metal excess defect: There are two types of metal excess defect:

-- Metal excess defect due to anionic vacancies: This occurs due to absence of anions from its original lattice site in crystals.
+- Metal excess defect due to anionic vacancies: This occurs due to the absence of anions from its original lattice site in crystals.
 Therefore, instead of anions, electrons occupy their position